-What are the Q# programming language and the Quantum Development Kit?
+What are Q# and the Azure Quantum Development Kit?

 The quantum programming language Q#

 The Modern QDK includes the quantum programming language Q#, a high-level, open-source programming language that allows you to focus your work at the algorithm level to create quantum programs.

 Q# is an open-source, high-level, programming language for developing and running quantum algorithms.
 It’s part of the Quantum Development Kit (QDK) and it's designed to be hardware agnostic, scale to the full range of quantum applications, and to optimize execution.

 As a programming language, Q# draws familiar elements from Python, C#, and F#, and supports a basic procedural model for writing programs with loops, if/then statements, and common data types.
 It also introduces new quantum-specific data structures and operations, such as repeat-until-success, which allow the integration of quantum and classical computations.
 For example, the flow control of a classical program can be based on the outcome of a quantum measurement.

 When writing algorithms, a quantum programming language should meet the following requirements for the language, compiler, and runtime: